nickytonline/source.nickytonline.github.io/src/pages/blog/2019-08-15-update-dependencies-with-dependabot-cypress-and-netlify.md

 templateKey: blog-post
 title: 'Update Dependencies with Dependabot, Cypress and Netlify'
 date: 2019-08-16T02:11:34.219Z
+description: >-
-description: 'How to setup your CI/CD pipeline with Netlify, Dependabot, Cypress and Gatsby.'
+  How to set up your CI/CD pipeline with Netlify, Dependabot, Cypress and Gatsby.
 tags:
   - gatsby
   - cypress